meltingscales/potemkeys/README.md

 For those who can't remember {keyboard input => controller} mappings, and want to see them in-game.

-Created because TEKKEN doesn't show input conversions in multiplayer matches, and neither does Guilty Gear: Strive, and I wanted to see my inputs, but couldn't.
+Created because TEKKEN doesn't show input conversions in multiplayer matches, and neither does Guilty Gear: Strive, and I wanted to see my inputs, so I wasted 6 hours writing this tool.

 Works on Windows 11, and tested on Ubuntu.